 What Does Buy-to-Let Mean?

-The buy-to-let (BTL) mortgage has been incredibly popular among property buyers looking to generate income by renting out properties for more than two decades.
-However, the market for buy-to-let mortgages has decreased considerably in the last few years, with the demand for traditional home ownership increasing as well as rising interest rates.
+The buy-to-let (BTL) mortgage has been incredibly popular among property buyers looking to generate income by renting out properties for more than three decades.
+However, the market for buy-to-let mortgages has decreased somewhat in the last few years, with the demand for traditional home ownership increasing, rising interest rates and increased regulation making it less attractive than it once was.

 Securing a BTL property investment is different from buying a traditional, residential property, both with and without a mortgage.
-There are other considerations a buyer needs to be aware of, such as those concerning tax and legal responsibilities as they will now become a landlord through their ownership of a BTL, that separate these investments from traditional property acquisitions.
+There are other considerations a buyer needs to be aware of, such as tax and legal responsibilities, as they will now become a landlord through their ownership of a BTL residence.
+These considerations separate BTL investments from traditional property acquisitions.
+So, with all this in mind, let’s break it down: what is buy-to-let property?

 What Does Buy-to-Let Mean?